-But as I started to get a better understanding of the gospel and what true salvation is, I began to have doubts about my salvation.
-Later I met Corey and started dating him.
-One day, I told him about my doubts about being saved.
-He felt I just needed some help with assurance because I had not attended any church for the first six years after I thought I was saved.
-We did a Bible study on assurance, and for a little while, I’d be OK but the doubts would always return.
-The doubting never stopped.
-Many times I asked God to “save me if I’m not saved already,” but that gave me no assurance.
-I wondered why I didn’t have much of a desire to read God’s Word, and why there were still areas in my life that I desperately wanted to change, but felt like I had no power to do so.
+A couple years later, I met Corey and as I grew to trust him, I opened up about my doubts of being saved.
+He felt I just needed some help with assurance, because maybe I wasn’t discipled enough or hadn’t had a church in the early years.
+We did a Bible study on assurance, and for a little while I’d be okay, but the doubting would always return.
+Many times I prayed, “God, save me if I’m not saved already,” but that gave me no assurance.
+I wondered why there were still areas in my life that I desperately wanted to change but felt like I just couldn’t overcome.
 I figured I just needed to pray more, read my Bible more and listen to more preaching.

-But the next week when we met, she again asked me questions about my testimony.
-I felt nervous having to explain it to her, and when I got home, I was really overwhelmed with doubts.
+I met with the same friend on a different day, and she again asked me questions about my testimony.
+I felt nervous having to explain it to her, and when I got home, I was really overwhelmed.
 That night I told my husband, “I think I’m lost.”
-He told me that he still loved me, but that I needed to get it settled.
-I told him I wasn’t ready yet, because this time I wanted to be sure.
-I really needed the FAITH that God would save me if I asked Him to.

 Two agonizing weeks went by with the understanding that I indeed was a lost person and on my way to an eternity in hell.
 Fear of making another false profession kept me from trusting Christ.
-Every day I prayed for God to not send me to hell.
-I was afraid that if I got into my car and had a wreck, I might be hearing the words, “Depart from me ye cursed, I never knew you.”
+Every day, I prayed for God not to send me to hell.
+I was afraid that if I got into my car and had a wreck and died, I would be hearing the words, “Depart from me ye cursed, I never knew you.”
 But God promises to show truth to those who are searching for Him with all their heart.

 Wednesday, December 6th, I went to the chiropractor.
 I was so burdened about not settling this issue already.
-Dr. Zarrillo asked me how I was doing.
-I said, “How would you feel knowing you are condemned and separated from God?”
+He asked me how I was doing.
+I said, “How would you feel, knowing you are condemned and separated from God?”
 He told me to see Christ as a daddy, and that salvation was an easy thing to do.
 I left my appointment on the brink of tears.
 I could not deal any longer with this heavy heart.
-At home, every little thing bothered and burdened me.
-I felt like I could not deal with the simplest things.
-I was frustrated and angry about every little thing.
-Things were just NOT going my way here, and my life was so out of control!

 I pray that you will examine your own testimony.
 The Bible says that it is good to examine ourselves to see if we be in the faith.
-(2 Cor.
-13:5) It is not worth winging it and hoping you are saved—because if you are not, you are sending your eternal soul to a lake of fire.
-I was deceived and fooled by Satan; don’t waste your life missing out on what real salvation is all about.
+(2 Corinthians chapter 13, verse 5).

 Share this Post